PADL/libbrowserid/README.md

 assertions; and mech\_browserid, which is the actual GSS mechanism (based on the Moonshot code).

+Information on the BrowserID GSS protocol can be found in the document gss-browserid.md, however essentially the protocol is the same as for web-based BrowserID, with a couple of exceptions.
+First, the assertion is emitted as a GSS context token, to be sent within the application protocol (rather than being posted to a web server).
+Secondly, the assertion includes extra properties which provide channel binding support and a shared session key.
+There is also a fast re-authentication mode avoids having to acquire a new assertion for a service to which one has already authenticated.

 ## Building

 The following packages are required: